JeschkeLab/DeerLab/docsrc/source/api/fitmultigauss.rst

 	P = fitmultigauss(S,t,r,Ngauss,metric,'Background',model)

-By passing the ``'Background'`` option, the background function and modulation depth are fitted along the multigauss distribution parameters.
+By passing the ``'Background'`` option, the background function and modulation depth are fitted along the multi-gauss distribution parameters.

 -----------------------------